Skip to main content

 Rosalie is currently working on a British Academy Postdoctoral Fellowship project titled Children as Co-Navigators: Feminist Political Economies of Care, Family Life and Welfare in the City (2024-2028).
 This project examines the role that children play in helping to navigate and access welfare services in families where adults struggle to speak, read or write English.
 Working with local government, community groups and community research assistants in London, England, the research will 1) advance geographical understandings of bureaucratic navigation, urban childhoods, and feminist political economies of care; 2) provide important participant-led policy recommendations to better support marginalised families in super-diverse urban areas.

-NB: Rosalie will be pausing her BA Fellowship in 2025 to work on a Leverhulme Trust Research Project Grant project titled Sensory Lives: Neurodiverse Children and Families in Temporary Accommodation (PI Professor Katherine Brickell, KCL).
-This project examines how families with neurodivergent children experience and manage the stresses of living in temporary accommodation (TA).
-It will develop creative methodologies for working with neurodivergent children, to think about how we can communicate difference more inclusively in research and policy.
-Working with the Shared Health Foundation in Greater Manchester, this research will 1) advance geographical understandings of neurodiversity, women and children’s geographies of homelessness and displacement, feminist political economies of care, and sensory geographies; 2) provide important participant-led policy recommendations to better support homeless families with neurodivergent children.
+Rosalie is also co-investigator of the Leverhulme Trust-funded project Sensory Lives: Neurodiverse Children and Families in Temporary Accommodation (PI Professor Katherine Brickell, KCL).
+Funded by the Leverhulme Trust, this project examines how families with neurodivergent children experience and manage the stresses of living in temporary accommodation (TA).
+It develops creative methodologies for working with neurodivergent children, to think about how we can communicate difference more inclusively in research and policy.
+Working with the Shared Health Foundation in Greater Manchester, this research 1) advances geographical understandings of neurodiversity, women and children’s geographies of homelessness and displacement, feminist political economies of care, and sensory geographies; 2) provides important participant-led policy recommendations to better support homeless families with neurodivergent children.
+In 2025, Rosalie led the first ever national call for evidence into the experiences of neurodivergent children and their families living in TA, in partnership with the All-Party Parliamentary Group on Households in Temporary Accommodation, the Shared Health Foundation, and Autistica.
+You can read the report here.

 Teaching